Harvard University, Asia Centre & Harvard Medical School

 Duke University is a private research university located in Durham, North Carolina, United States.
 Duke University was originally founded by Methodists and Quakers in 1838.
 In 1924, the tobacco industrialist James B. Duke established the Duke Endowment and the university changed its name in honour of his father, Washington Duke.
 Younger than most other prestigious U.S. research universities, Duke University consistently ranks among the very best: in the 2011 QS World University Rankings, Duke was counted among the top 20 universities worldwide.
 The university is organized into two undergraduate and ten graduate and professional schools.
 Its campus spans over 35 square kilometers on three campuses in Durham as well as a marine lab in Beaufort.

-Hong Kong University, Institute for the Humanities and Social Sciences
+University of Hong Kong, Institute for the Humanities and Social Sciences

 The Hong Kong Institute for the Humanities and Social Sciences of Hong Kong University was established in 2001.
 Its mission is to promote innovative, multi-disciplinary work in the humanities and social sciences by supporting diverse platforms for a critical community of scholars to share experience across the globe.

-The University of Hong Kong (HKU) The University of Hong Kong (HKU) was founded in 1911.
+The University of Hong Kong (HKU) was founded in 1911.
 Today it is one of the leading international institutions of higher learning in Asia.
-HKU is renown for excellence in teaching, learning and research.
+HKU is renowned for excellence in teaching, learning and research.
 In 2010 it was awarded the first place in the QS Asian University Rankings.
 HKU atrracts outstanding scholars from around the world and is committed to keeping a flexible, pluralistic and supportive intellectual environment.
 Major areas of research include Human Health and Development, Built and Natural Environments, China Studies, and Communications.
 The university's main campus is located on Bonham Road and Pok Fu Lam Road in the Mid-levels of Hong Kong Island.

 Jawaharlal Nehru University, School of Arts and Aesthetics